czhu12/nft-blog/site/content/posts/mintables-nft-generator-how-to-does-mintables-integrate-with-opensea-and-other-nft-marketplaces.md

 ---
-title: Mintables NFT Generator How to - Does Mintables integrate with Opensea and other NFT marketplaces
+title: Mintables NFT Generator How to - Mintables integration with Opensea and other NFT marketplaces
 date: 2022-12-01T02:40:58.951Z
 description: Mintables is fully integrated with Opensea and other popular NFT marketplaces
 image: img/opensea_intergration.jpg